microbit-matt-hillsdon/keyosd/README.md

 - KeyCastr Svelte mode visualization
 - Fixed 200×100px compact display
-- Displays up to 6 characters with dynamic font sizing
+- Displays up to 6 characters of recent keystrokes with automatic text scaling (SVG-based)
 - Keystrokes persist and show the most recent input
 - Display clears automatically when modifier keys are pressed/released
-- Persistent modifier key indicators (⇧ ⌃ ⌥ ⌘)
+- Persistent modifier key indicators with platform-specific symbols:
+  - **Mac:** ⇧ ⌃ ⌥ ⌘
+  - **Windows:** ⇧ ^ ⎇ ⊞
 - Modifiers shown in both the display area and as hold state indicators
 - Positioned in bottom-right by default (1rem inset)
 - Fixed positioning - stays visible when scrolling